Sailors need more sleep and shorter watches.

 "In three of them, I was tired," said Cordle, who now serves as technical director of AMSEC's Maintenance University.

-The closest call came during an eight-hour transit of the Kattegat passage between Denmark and Sweden in 2001.
+The closest call came worst happened during an eight-hour transit of the Kattegat passage between Denmark and Sweden in 2001.
 Cordle's destroyer led a four-ship column through the dark night, and he had been up all day.
 On the bridge for situational awareness, he was dozing off while standing up.
-Sudden commotion snapped him out of it, and the tired skipper quickly realized the ship's crew had lost track of its position.
+Sudden commotion snapped caused him to snap out of it, and the tired skipper quickly realized the ship's crew had lost track of its position. gone longer than the required interval.

 "It was pretty clear that the watch team really didn't know where the ship was," he said.
 "Going through a very narrow transit at 2 o'clock in the morning, at about 15 to 20 knots, and there's other ships 2,000 yards behind you, that's a bad time to lose situational awareness."

-Cordle took the conn, got a good plot from the navigator and was able to recover, but had to drop formation to do so.
+Cordle took the conn, got a good plotlocation from the navigator and was able to recover, but had to drop formation to do so.

 "I got a pretty good butt chewing from the commodore after it, but the reality was I let myself get so tired that I lost situational awareness," Cordle recalled.
 "When the crew turned to me to make a decision, I wasn't prepared to make it.
 That really bugged me for the rest of my tour on Oscar Austin."